 Becoming a better writer

-It becomes evident very quick that if you build something used by more then yourself, you will need a documentation.
+It becomes evident, when you build something used by others, you will need a documentation.
 Writing is something I avoided as much as I could throughout my life, but it always came back to bite me.

 Writing can be hard, but the best way to get good at it is by writing frequently.
 This very blog was started because when I read my own documentation a few month later, it made no sense to me.
 Writing something that last is the ultimate goal and this blog is proving to be useful 2 years later.